Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-Beyond domestic transport, maritime shipping is emerging as a strategic solution for international CO\textsubscript{2} movement.
-A prime example is the ECO\textsubscript{2}CEE Project of Common Interest, which proposes a CO\textsubscript{2} export terminal in Gdańsk to collect emissions from Poland, Czechia, and Slovakia for shipment to Norway’s Northern Lights storage facility.
-Although maritime transport provides flexibility, allowing Poland to mitigate domestic storage delays, it comes with significant technical and financial constraints.
-CO\textsubscript{2} must be purified to a purity level of 99.
-9\% before shipment to comply with stringent maritime safety regulations, adding an estimated € 25-30 per tonne to the total cost.
-Furthermore, reliance on foreign offshore storage sites raises concerns about long-term energy sovereignty and economic independence, especially given the potential geopolitical fluctuations in international carbon storage agreements.
+Maritime shipping emerges as a strategic solution for international CO\textsubscript{2} movement, providing Poland with access to established North Sea storage infrastructure.
+The ECO\textsubscript{2}CEE Project proposes a Gdańsk terminal collecting emissions from Poland, Czechia, and Slovakia for shipment to Norway's Northern Lights facility.
+While maritime transport provides flexibility and mitigates domestic storage delays, it requires 99.9\% CO\textsubscript{2} purity (adding €25–30/tonne) and raises energy sovereignty concerns regarding reliance on foreign storage sites.